discorb-lib/discorb/docs/events.md

 ```

 This example will print `Override!`, but not `This event handler is overrideable!`.
-This is useful for registering event handlers for default behaviour on errors.
+This is useful for registering event handlers as default behaviour, such as error handlers.

 ```ruby
 # In the library...